 Work is a significant pillar in our lives.

 When you consider the hours that you're actually "clocked in" at work in addition to commuting to work, one thing is clear; work takes up a significant amount of time.

-Two days off a week sometimes isn’t enough to take care of it all, including finding time to recharge yourself.
+Two days off a week usually isn’t enough to take care of it all, including finding time to recharge yourself.